Purpose-built for innovation

 Why?
-Because we believe innovators need two things: opportunities to connect with people from all walks of life and space to think or create in quiet.
+Because we believe innovators need two things: opportunities to connect with people and space to think or create in quiet.

-Cities provide both these functions, which is why they have been hotbeds of innovation for thousands of years.
+And cities do both those things – which is why they’ve been hotbeds of innovation for thousands of years.

 Book your tour to see our mini-city.Book a Tour

-Since we opened our doors as London’s largest innovation centre in 2017 we’ve made rapid progress, filling up with amazing tech startups and hosting hackathons, conferences, launches and meetups.
+Since then we’ve made rapid progress, filling up with amazing tech startups and hosting hackathons, conferences, launches and meetups.

 Meet the team